travetto/travetto/module/rest/README.md

 travetto: Rest
 ===
 The module provides a declarative API for creating and describing an RESTful application.
 Since the framework is declarative, decorators are used to configure almost everything.
-The underlying framework is [`express`](https://expressjs.com)-compatible, and should be able to handle anything that conforms to the `express` model (e.g. [`restify`](http://restify.com) and [`fastify`](https://www.fastify.io/))
+The module is framework agnostic (but resembles [`express`](https://expressjs.com) in the `Request` and `Response` objects).
+Currently the platform supports  [`fastify`](https://www.fastify.io/) and [`express`](https://expressjs.com), with more being added in the future.

 ## Route management